 After switching to Google Workspace, the Booking.com operations team in the UK realized many people were still using Office 365.
 They wanted to complete the transition to Google Workspace and establish it as a unified way of working and collaborating across the organization.

-• Assigned early adopters that would promote Google Workplace to other employees.
+- Assigned early adopters to promote Google Workplace to other employees.

-The transition proved to be as seamless as intended and did not disrupt business processes.
+The transition was as seamless as intended and did not disrupt business processes.
 Due to a structured training program, the teams didn’t require any assistance with new technology.

-The key to successful change management is understanding the obstacles that stand between your organization and a new way of doing things.
-If it’s resistance to change, it’s on you to communicate the value of the project to everyone involved and address their concerns.
+The key to successful change management is understanding the obstacles between your organization and a new way of doing things.
+If it’s resistance to change, you must communicate the project’s value to everyone involved and address their concerns.

 With a digital adoption platform, you can carry out change management initiatives related to introducing new technology and digital processes without friction.
-Make it easy for your teammates to master new business software with in-app guidance, interactive walkthroughs, smart tips, and in-app support.
+With in-app guidance, interactive walkthroughs, smart tips, and support, you can make it easy for your teammates to master new business software.

-Organizations are empowered with behavioral analytics to see how their employees are engaging with new tools and processes to understand how overall adoption is happening.
+Organizations are empowered with behavioral analytics to see how their employees engage with new tools and processes to understand how overall adoption is happening.

 Embrace digital transformation and have complete control over organizational change with Whatfix.